ant-design-blazor/ant-design-blazor/docs/faq.en-US.md

 ---

+### CS1503: cannot convert from 'method group' to 'Microsoft.AspNetCore.Components.EventCallback'.

+When the component is generic and there is a property to bind to a method that contains the generic parameter, specify the generic type parameters explicitly (such as `TValue` in the entry components, `TItem`and `TItemValue` in Select and TreeSelect, and `TItem` in Table).
+This is common in components that support binding different types of data sources or binding values.

 ### `Select Dropdown DatePicker TimePicker Popover Popconfirm` disappears when I click another popup component inside it.
 How do I resolve this?

 This is related to the scrolling area of the overlay, which by default only scrolls with the body.